Guide to Running on Concrete and Other Surfaces

 Related Posts: 8 Treadmill Running Tips, Recommended Steps Per Day By Age

-Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach based in Brooklyn, a dog lover and Akita mom, and the founder of Runstreet.
+Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach, a dog lover, an Akita mom, and the founder of Runstreet.
+She specializes in helping runners get faster and stronger and helping beginners elevate their fitness levels.
+She is based in Brooklyn, New York.

 Marnie Kunz